buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 And the key overrides should now function.

 Sometimes you will want some more complex logic in your override, or some keycodes simply do not work properly with the override system.
 In these situations, you can set `replacement` to `KC_NO`, and then add `.custom_action` to the override structure and have it point to a C function you want to execute.
 For instance, I had to do this for the `RM_VALD` key which is a key that's supposed to lower the RGB lighting (I'll get to lighting in a sec).
-I had custom action point to a function I called `keylayer_rgb_val_down` and then wrote this C function:
+I had the custom action point to a function I called `keylayer_rgb_val_down` and then wrote this C function:

 ```
 static bool keylayer_rgb_val_down(bool activated, void *context)